 In 2017, my life changed forever.
 I was about to start my second year in St. Thomas, when 2 back-to-back category 5 hurricanes hit the Caribbean.

 St. Thomas was located at the eye wall for both Hurricane Irma and Hurricane Maria, causing immense damage to the island.
 The island life was hard in the weeks that followed, living 99 days without power.

 In 2018, it was time for another major change, both location and career.
 I decided it was time to head to Southeast Asia and become a TESOL certified English as a Second Language Teacher.
-I chose to move to Thailand and was placed in a beautiful city in the North, Lampang.
-Here I am 18 months later, still teaching, coaching volleyball to amazing students, and practicing the art of Muay Thai.
-I have visited 5 new countries (with more coming soon), made countless new friends, and created more memories than my heart can handle!
+I moved to Thailand and was placed in a beautiful city in the north called Lampang.
+It became my home for 16 months where I taught, coached volleyball to amazing students, and practiced the art of Muay Thai.
+I visited 6 new countries, made countless new friends, and created more memories than my heart can handle!

 I have now moved back to Arizona, where I’m beginning another new chapter.
 It’s weird being home, but with every new chapter comes exciting new opportunities.
 I have re-entered the speech pathology world and will begin my new job this summer.